bmccalmon/bmccalmon.github.io/_posts/2024-04-06-where-to-find-undergraduate-computer-science-research-programs.md

 The ETAP portal also serves as an additional listing where you can browse available REU programs, filtered by your area of interest.

 A few weeks after you submit your application, you will receive an email notifying you whether you were accepted/rejected.
-There is no need to check your applicaiton status on the portal.
+There is no need to check your application status on the portal.

 ## Learn more